connecticut-digital-services/connecticut-digital-services/src/content/focus-area/focus-area-technology-platforms-and-services.md

 title: Technology Platforms and Services
 icon: phone-laptop
 description: >-
-  To improve the user experience, you might need to radically change what's under the hood.
+  To improve the user experience, you need to look under the hood.
 Old technology can gobble up resources and stunt growth.
 That why we're turbo-charging the engine.
 order: 3
 cta: Learn More
 cta_link: 'https://connecticut-digital-services.github.io/work'